 FOUR men are to be sentenced next week for their part in the smuggling of cocaine valued at more than £26 million which was seized from a boat in West Somerset.

-The men, an Albanian national, a Greek national, and two from the UK, all aged between 30 and 50 years old, pleaded guilty to attempting to import illegal drugs when they earlier appeared in Taunton Crown Court.
+The men, an Albanian national, a Greek national, and two from the UK, all aged in their 20s to 50s, pleaded guilty to attempting to import illegal drugs when they earlier appeared in Taunton Crown Court.

-The men, who are being held in custody, will be back in the court on Thursday (November 13) for a judge to hand down their sentences.
+The four, who are being held in custody, will be back in the court on Thursday (November 13) for a judge to hand down their sentences.

 Meanwhile, two other men alleged to be involved in the drug trafficking gang were arrested on Tuesday (November 4) and charged in connection with the incident.